zerodevx/amp-build/README.md

 ![GitHub release](https://img.shields.io/github/release/zerodevx/amp-build)

-An opinionated [AMP](https://amp.dev) static site build and static site generator.
+An opinionated [Google AMP](https://amp.dev) site build and static site generator.

 Use this to create full-featured websites that are also AMP-validated pages.
 Does not require compilation or a build step during development, because that's so passé.
 Runs almost entirely off NPM scripts, because things